tristynferreiro/perchscale/Software/README.md

     GND     -> GND
     TXD     -> V0R
     RXD     -> V0T
   You will need another connector on the ID0 pin.
-When you want to flash the ESP32 Cam
+When you want to **flash code** onto the ESP32 Cam you need to **connect ID0 to GND** on the ESP32.